1986-OldMan/Change-color-button/readme.md

 Create multiply buttons to change color when you click on them.
+I added a button that has the ability to reset the color of the buttons, which changes its color.

+Create multiply buttons to change color when you click on them.
 I added a button that has the ability to reset the color of the buttons, which changes it's color.